Business Taxes: An Overview Guide

 Being prepared for tax season is important for any business owner and requires year-round attention rather than last-minute cramming.
 You're probably used to the terminology and processes for personal taxes, but you might not be fully clear about how these relate to filing your business taxes.
 The tax category, deductions and forms you file will all depend on your business's legal structure.
 Operating as a sole proprietor provides the least deductions—but the tax forms are the simplest—while operating as a corporation provides the most deductions.

-You have the fewest tax deductions when filing as a sole proprietor or as a general partner in a general or limited partnership.
+Your business structure or entity type will determine how you pay your business taxes and what type of deductions you can make.
+You have the fewest business tax deductions when filing as a sole proprietor or as a general partner in a general or limited partnership.
 In addition, all your taxable income is subject not only to income taxes but also to self-employment taxes, which are Medicare and Social Security taxes combined.

 If you operate your firm as a C corporation, the default tax status for corporations, your company can deduct all business expenses, including any salary or bonus you pay yourself as an employee.
 When you take distributions from your C corp, you'll need to record those on your personal taxes and pay ordinary income taxes on those funds—referred to as double taxation.
 That's why some business owners opt for S corporation status.
 It's always best to discuss your options with your trusted tax attorney.